MomanyiPoet/General_Degree/0x02-frontend-design/0x03-css-tailwind/css/README.md

 ### Introduction
 - CSS stands for Cascading Style Sheet.
 It is a stylesheet language used to describe the presentation of a document written in HTML or XML.
+- CSS is used to define styles for your web pages, including the design, layout and variations in display for different devices and screen sizes.

 ## CSS Content